nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![Storage Class Diagram](UML/Images/StorageClass.png)

-#### 2.3.1 How the feature is implemented:
+#### 2.3.1 How the feature is implemented and design considerations:

 The Storage component uses a custom type adapter to serialize and deserialize data from java to json and vice versa using a gson, a third party library for Json serialization/deserialization.

 `NusMods.json` is stored in the resources folder and is deserialized into a hash table storing all module information.
+A hash map was used to prevent the slow processing of the program each time a module needed to be searched up as it is a feature that is likely to see high amounts of usage given the target user.